 If the PCF has decided that the EAS End-point Address should be pushed, the PCF uses a UE Configuration Update mechanism to do so as outlined in fig. 6.37.2-2.

-Alternatively,if the NF is SMF, the SMF provides EAS End-point-address and the indication to indicate the application server relocation is transparent to the UE using PDU Session modification procedure as described in TS 23.502 [3], clause 4.15.6.2 and clause 4.3.3.

 UE Configuration Update Procedure

-Figure 6.37.2-2: UE Configuration Update procedure for access and mobility management related parameters
+Figure 6.37.2.1-2: UE Configuration Update procedure for access and mobility management related parameters

 0a.
-The PCF receives a notification from the UDR to indicate that the EAS End-Point Address associated to a particular PDU Session has changed
+The PCF receives a notification from the UDR to indicate that the EAS End-Point Address associated to a particular PDU Session has changed.